 Multilevel dynamics in rabbit embryonic development from in vivo multiscale imaging – Comparative approach with zebrafish for appendages patterning

-Supervisor: Dr. N Peyriéras, co-supervisors: local: Dr Monique Frain, external: Dr P.Loza (P6)
+Supervisor: Dr. N Peyriéras, co-supervisors: local: Dr. Elena Kardash, external: Dr. Magdalena Zernicka-Goetz (P4)

 - Characterise the processes underlying rabbit embryonic development throughout pre-implantation and implantation stages (ex vivo) from the in vivo observation of cell behaviours and the quantification of metabolic and signalling activities along the cell lineage;